 We're adding extra lanes to the Monash Freeway between Warrigal and Cardinia Roads to make your journey quicker, easier and safer.

 - upgrade O’Shea Road to three lanes in each direction between Clyde Road and Soldiers Road

-- extend O’Shea Road so it joins the Beaconsfield interchange
+- extend O’Shea Road to join the Beaconsfield interchange

 - upgrade the Beaconsfield interchange to a full diamond interchange – we’ll add an inbound freeway off-ramp and an outbound freeway on-ramp